busrasumeyye/Data-Structures-Java/README.md

 # Data-Structures-Java
-Data Structures exercises in Java
+This repository is made for exercises about Data Structures with using Java